 As an offshore holding company, we are permitted under PRC laws and regulations to provide funding from the proceeds of our offshore fund raising activities to our PRC subsidiaries only through loans or capital contributions, and to our variable interest entities and their subsidiaries only through loans, in each case subject to the satisfaction of the applicable government registration and approval requirements.
 See "Risk Factors-Risks Related to Doing Business in China-PRC regulation on loans to and direct investment in PRC entities by offshore holding companies and government control in currency conversion may delay or prevent us from using the proceeds of this offering to make loans to our PRC subsidiaries and consolidated variable interest entities or make additional capital contributions to our wholly foreign-owned subsidiaries in China, which could materially and adversely affect our liquidity and our ability to fund and expand our business."
 As a result, there is uncertainty with respect to our ability to provide prompt financial support to our PRC subsidiaries and variable interest entities when needed.
-Notwithstanding the forgoing, our PRC subsidiaries may use their own retained earnings (rather than RMB converted from foreign currency denominated capital) to provide financial support to our variable interest entities or direct loans to such variable interest entities' nominee shareholders, which would be contributed to the consolidated variable entities as capital injections.
+Notwithstanding the forgoing, our PRC subsidiaries may use their own retained earnings (rather than RMB converted from foreign currency denominated capital) to provide financial support to our variable interest entities or direct loans to such variable interest entities on minee shareholders, which would be contributed to the consolidated variable entities as capital injections.
 Such direct loans to the nominee shareholders would be eliminated in our consolidated financial statements against the variable interest entities' share capital.

-As of December 31, 2014, cash and cash equivalents and restricted cash in an aggregate amount of RMB93.5 million, US\$1.5 million, HK\$1.3 million, €38 thousand and JPY8.7 million were held by Secoo Holding Limited and its non-PRC wholly-owned subsidiaries in Hong Kong and overseas.
-As of December 31, 2014, our subsidiaries in China held cash and cash equivalents in the amount of RMB16.6 million, and our variable interest entities and their subsidiaries held cash and cash equivalents in the amount of RMB16.6 million, and our variable interest entities and their subsidiaries held cash and cash equivalents in the amount of RMB16.6 million, and our variable interest entities and their subsidiaries held cash and cash equivalents in the amount of RMB44.2 million, which included cash reserved to settle payables to our subsidiaries in China.
+As of June 30, 2015, cash and cash equivalents and restricted cash in an aggregate amount of RMB0.1 million, US\$0.6 million, HK\$1.2 million, €0.1 million and JPY16.2 million were held by Secoo Holding Limited and its non-PRC wholly-owned subsidiaries in Hong Kong and overseas.
+As of June 30, 2015, our subsidiaries in China held cash and cash equivalents in the amount of RMB0.8 million, and our variable interest entities and their subsidiaries held cash and cash equivalents in the amount of RMB18.7 million, which included cash reserved to settle payables to our subsidiaries in China.
 We would need to accrue and pay withholding taxes if we were to distribute funds from our subsidiaries in China to our offshore subsidiaries.
 We do not intend to repatriate such funds in the foreseeable future, as we plan to use existing cash balance in China for general corporate purposes.